-There is a pretty sea-side village in western Crete, It’s called Almyrida.
-Almerida has a little harbour and wonderful family friendly blue flag beaches, offering a variety of watersports.
-There is plenty of friendly Taverna’s and shops.
-The local area is fabulous, with it’s picturesque little villages, and glorious views of the majestic (lefka ori) white mountains.
+Almyrida is a pretty sea-side village in western Crete, with a little harbor, wonderful family friendly blue flag beaches and a variety of water sports.
+There are plenty of friendly tavernas and shops.
+The local area is fabulous, with it’s picturesque little villages, and glorious views of the majestic (Lefka Ori) white mountains.

-Almyrida’s taverna’s, cafe’s and shops have friendly service and cater for all needs, whether you just want a loaf of bread or internet connection you will find it here.
-If you want somewhere to de-stress and unwind then this is perfect, laze away the day on the beautiful beaches, taking the occasional dip in the Agean just to cool off. or maybe take a long lunch at one of the many beachside taverna’s, Greek salad and local wine or a bottle of “Mythos” lager YUMMY!
+Almyrida’s tavernas, cafe’s and shops have friendly service and cater for all needs, whether you just want a loaf of bread or internet connection you will find it here.
+If you want somewhere to de-stress and unwind then this is perfect, laze away the day on the beautiful beaches, taking the occasional dip in the Aegean just to cool off.
+Maybe take a long lunch at one of the many beach side tavernas, Greek salad and local wine or a bottle of “Mythos” lager YUMMY!
 Because Almirida is close to the national road (Crete’s main highway) it is an ideal location from which to explore and discover the many attractions of Crete.
-It is easy to visit the southern and western coasts of the island from here, Take a trip to Elafonissi or fallasarna beaches, or head to the east and seek out the wonders of Knossos and Phaistos or the museums in Heraklion.
+It is easy to visit the southern and western coasts of the island from here.
+Take a trip to Elafonissi or Fallasarna beaches, or head to the east and seek out the wonders of Knossos and Phaistos or the museums in Heraklion.
 You can rent a private villa here with its own heated pool, from owners who would be pleased to share their expert knowledge of the island, it’s beaches, historic sites, or simply somewhere to eat!